matt-lin/Simpatico-Pup/README.md

 Customer's website
 http://www.simpaticopup.com/

-###How the app addresses customer's need
+###How the app addresses customer's need<br/>
-<br />SimpaticoPup is a website that collect crowd sourced data about the health,
+<br/>SimpaticoPup is a website that collect crowd sourced data about the health,
 temperament and suitability of pet dogs of various breeds, and from various sources (dog breeders).
 This site can reduce and discourage irresponsible dog breeding (by giving dog lovers a clear and superior way to identify responsibly